One Message Platform,

 - How do you execute your plan?

-To make your plan complete, I’ll dig much deeper for details using the 10 new areas of depth from the Relevant Content Master Plan and add that to your overall strategy.
+Now, you can make your CORTA plan complete.
+I’ll dig much deeper for details using the 10 new areas of depth from the Relevant Content Master Plan and add that to your overall strategy.

 This is how it works: